YouTube Short lets YupVid upload short videos to a YouTube channel.

 Private video note

-Videos uploaded through a YouTube API project that has not been audited may be limited to private.
-After YupVid uploads a video to YouTube, open YouTube Studio to review it and publish it publicly if needed.Quota note
+After YupVid uploads a video to YouTube, open YouTube Studio to review it and publish it publicly if needed.

-The YouTube Data API upload methodvideos.insert has a quota cost of 100 units per call.
+The YouTube Data API upload method videos.insert has a quota cost of 100 units per call.

 If you upload many videos, monitor quota usage in the Google Cloud project.